Biodiversity Bash

 Location: KU Conference Center, 815 Fambrough Drive, Lawrence, KS 66045

-- $1,000 for fringe benefits
+- Fringe benefits

 Through this experience, graduate students develop the skills needed to steward research collections and support scientific discovery throughout their careers.
 Many go on to work at museums, universities, and research institutions around the world, where they continue the important work of preserving and growing natural history collections for future generations.

-The KU Biodiversity Institute and Natural History Museum is an internationally recognized center for research and graduate student education in archaeology, evolutionary biology, systematics and biodiversity informatics, with curated research collections of over 11 million plant, animal and fossil specimens and 2 million cultural artifacts.
+The KU Biodiversity Institute and Natural History Museum is an internationally recognized center for research and graduate student education in archaeology, evolutionary biology, systematics, and biodiversity informatics, with curated research collections of over 11 million plant, animal, and fossil specimens and 2 million cultural artifacts.

 Our mission is to study past and present life on Earth to educate, engage and inspire.

-- $1,000 for fringe benefits
+- Fringe benefits

 Through this experience, graduate students develop the skills needed to steward research collections and support scientific discovery throughout their careers.
 Many go on to work at museums, universities, and research institutions around the world, where they continue the important work of preserving and growing natural history collections for future generations.

-The KU Biodiversity Institute and Natural History Museum is an internationally recognized center for research and graduate student education in archaeology, evolutionary biology, systematics and biodiversity informatics, with curated research collections of over 11 million plant, animal and fossil specimens and 2 million cultural artifacts.
+The KU Biodiversity Institute and Natural History Museum is an internationally recognized center for research and graduate student education in archaeology, evolutionary biology, systematics, and biodiversity informatics, with curated research collections of over 11 million plant, animal, and fossil specimens and 2 million cultural artifacts.

 Our mission is to study past and present life on Earth to educate, engage and inspire.